nirajanp/docker-learning/README.md

   * cmd: `docker container run -d --name new_nginx --network my_app_net nginx`
   * to run a nginx container in background and attach a network my_app_net

+### Docker Networks: DNS
+You are gonna learn about DNS, and how it affects containers in custom networks and default networks.

+* Having good DNS is important because we can't rely on IP addresses to inside containers since things are so dynamic.

+* DNS is the standard for how we do intercommunication between containers on the same host and across host.

+* It is recommended to create custom networks rather than using `--link` all the time

+### Assignment - 2

+#### Start two linux distribution
+  cmd: `docker container run --rm -it centos:7 bash`
+  * gets centos:7 image and runs bash inside it
+  * --rm removes the centos:7 after exiting

+    * curl command comes with centos image
+    * package manager for centos is yum
+________________________________________________________
+  cmd: `docker container run --rm -it ubuntu:14.04 bash`
+  * gets ubuntu:14.04 image and runs bash inside
+  * --rm removes the centos:7 after exiting

+    * cmd: `apt-get update && apt-get install -y curl`
+    * installs curl from apt-get package manager

+### Assignment: DNS Round Robin Test - 3

+  1. create a network
+    * cmd: `docker network create sup`

+  2. create two container, run them in the background and attach network sup to the container with elasticsearch:2 image
+    * cmd:`docker container run -d --network sup --network-alias search elasticsearch:2`
+    * alt cmd: `docker container run -d --net sup --net-alias search elasticsearch:2`
+    * --network-alias <name>, so I could find them with the DNS name search
+  * since name is not specified you could use same above command to create another container

+  3. this should run nslookup command in the 'search' DNS entry and immediately exit and remove alpine image because of --rm switch
+    * cmd: `docker container run --rm --net dude alpine nslookup search.`

+  4. this will give back elasticsearch server name, although you are running same DNS search there will be different elastic search server
+    * cmd: `docker container run --rm --net dude centos curl -s search:9200`